codam-coding-college/spark-sessions/spark-session/libft/SparkSession - libft.md

 ### Putting it into practice

-Its time we combine everything we learned into a singular library, your very own `lib-minift`!
+Its time we combine everything we learned into a singular library, your very own `mini-libft`!

-Your goal now is a mix of practical and research exercises, for you `lib-minift` you must research the `libc` equivalent functions and implement their behaviour.
+Your goal now is a mix of practical and research exercises, for you `mini-libft` you must research the `libc` equivalent functions and implement their behaviour.
 Once you implemented those functions you should test those functions.